 SOCIAL IMPACT BENEFITS AND DISBENEFITS

-Increase gaming opportunities for those who enjoy gaming was given positive weight, with nil to marginal weight.
+Increase gaming opportunities for those who enjoy gaming was given positive impact, with nil to marginal weight.

 - The additional 15 pokies will better serve the needs of gaming patrons by providing additional opportunities and choice for those who choose to play the pokies.
 However, the commission considered that utilisation issues occurred primarily during peak periods where a significant percentage of patrons are tourists.
 Accordingly, this benefit was given nil to marginal weight.